 EEE Virus in Vermont

 EEE was first detected in Vermont in 2011.
-From July through mid-October, mosquitoes are collected from sites around the state and tested for EEE at the Health Department Laboratory.
+Each year during June through mid-October, mosquitoes are collected from sites around the state and tested for EEE virus at the Health Department Laboratory.

-During the 2024 mosquito surveillance season, 86 groups of mosquitoes tested positive for EEE virus across 16 towns, compared with 14 groups across three towns that tested positive in 2023.
-In 2024, there have been two human cases of EEE reported in Chittenden County - the first human cases in Vermont since 2012.
+During the 2024 mosquito surveillance season, 86 groups of mosquitoes tested positive for EEE virus across 16 towns, and there were two human cases of EEE reported in Chittenden County - the first human cases in Vermont since 2012.

 EEE virus activity in Vermont clusters near acidic, hardwood swamps, most commonly in Franklin, Grand Isle, Addison, and northern Rutland counties.
 However, EEE virus could be circulating in other parts of the state, so all Vermonters should take precautions to prevent mosquito bites.

 EEE has been reported in several animals in Vermont.
-There have been two EEE cases in horses reported in 2024 - one in Addison County (Salisbury) and one in Orleans County (Charleston).
-In 2023, an unvaccinated Vermont horse died from the EEE virus.
+In 2024, two horses from Addison and Orleans counties died from the disease.